-5.1.3.4 Reports
+6.1.3.4 Reports

-The types of reports which can be generated are listed under "Reports" (these are the general reports) and "Inventory Reports".
+The Reports option, provides access to all the reports provided by the system, including the general and Inventory Reports.
 The reports can be generated either in XLS or in PDF format.
-In addition, "Device Logs" can be exported for troubleshooting by the system administrator.
+In addition, Device Logs can be exported for troubleshooting by the system administrator.